orthecreedence/blackbird/index.md

 the given callback immediately with the promise's value(s).

-`attach` returns one value: a promise that is finished with the return values of the given callback once it is fired.
-So the original promise fires, the callback gets called, and then the promise that was returned from `attach` is fired with the return values from the callback.
+`attach` returns one value: a promise that is finished with the return values of the given callback once it completes.
+So the original promise fires, the callback gets called, and then the promise that was returned from `attach` is resolved with the return values from the callback.

-Also note that if a `promise` is [finished](#finish) with another promise as the first value, the original promise's callbacks/errorbacks are _transfered_ to the new promise.
-This, on top of `attach` always returning a promise, makes possible some incredible syntactic abstractions which can somewhat mimick non CPS style by allowing the results from async operations several levels deep to be viewable by the top-level caller.
+Also note that if a `promise` is finished/resolved with another promise as the first value, the original promise's callbacks/errorbacks are _transfered_ to the new promise.
+This, on top of `attach` always returning a promise, makes possible some nice syntactic abstractions which can somewhat mimick non CPS style by allowing the results from async operations several levels deep to be viewable by the top-level caller.

 {% highlight cl %}
 ;; example